syncfusion-content/php-docs/PHP/DataManager/Hierarchical-Query.md

 ## ForeignKey

-The **foreignkey** method of **ej.Query** can be used to refer another table fields.
-The foreignkey method accepts one parameter that is the foreign key value.
+The **foreignKey** method of **ej.Query** can be used to refer another table fields.
+The foreignKey method accepts one parameter that is the foreign key value.

-The following code example illustrates the hierarchical query and foreignkey method.
+The following code example illustrates the hierarchical query and foreignKey method.

 {% highlight html %}